 Larry: SEO is best understood by looking at a number of key performance indicators or KPI’s.
 Did you know you could do that with content?
 Google lets you define “conversion events” by page views as well as sales.

 For example, we use Google Analytics to assign content values to the different pages of a Website.
 During an average Web visit, a customer will click through several pages in a clickstream.
 By adding up the page values of the stream, we can determine what a particular Website visit was “worth” and compare which sessions and clickpaths were the most valuable, tracking what content is being looked at, and for how long.
 Understanding how clickstreams and content motivate conversion takes SEO to the next level.

 Larry: For the holidays, if you’re an e-commerce or packaged goods marketer, I’d recommend adding the word ‘gift’ to the title tags of all your product pages.
 That way you can attract people who are searching for salmon but are probably not interested in the Ballard Locks.
 They could be more interested in finding a “salmon gift.”
-Otherwise, enjoy the season, and contact SearchWrite to get started on a more prodigious 2019!
+Otherwise, enjoy the season, and contact SearchWrite to work smarter using SEO’s net gains all year long!
 [24×7]